kostas-pa/LFITester/README.md

+# DISCLAIMER
+• This tool is for educational purpuses olnly.

+• We are not responsible for any illigal usage of this tool.

 # LFITester

 LFITester is a Python3 tool which tests if a server is vulnerable to Local File Inclusion (LFI) attack.